Emulation of large-scale qubit registers with a phase-space approach: Abstract

 \section{Abstract}

 A phase-space approach is used and benchmarked for the simulation of the continuous-time evolution of large registers of qubits.
-It is based on a statistical ensemble of independent mean-field trajectories, where mean-field is introduced at the level of the qubits, substituting quantum fluctuations/correlations with classical ones.
+It is based on a statistical ensemble of independent mean-field trajectories, where mean field is introduced at the level of the qubits, substituting quantum fluctuations/correlations with classical ones.
 The approach only involves at worse a quadratic cost in the system size, allowing to simulate up to several thousands of qubits on a classical computer.
-It provides qualitatively accurate description of one-qubit observables evolutions, making it a useful reference in comparison to techniques limited to small qubit numbers.
-The predictive power is however less robust for multi-qubits observables.
-We benchmark the method on the $k$-local transverse-field Ising model (TFIM), considering a large variety of systems ranging from local to all-to-all interactions, and from weak to strong coupling regimes, with up to 2000 qubits.
-To showcase the versatility of the approach, simulations on 2D and 3D Ising models are also made.
+It provides qualitatively accurate description of one-qubit observables' evolutions, making it a useful reference in comparison to techniques limited to small qubit numbers.
+The predictive power is, however, less robust for multi qubit observables.
+We benchmark the method on the $k$-local transverse-field Ising model, considering a large variety of systems ranging from local to all-to-all interactions, and from weak to strong coupling regimes, with up to 2000 qubits.
+To showcase the versatility of the approach, simulations on two-dimensional and three dimensional Ising models are also made.

 \keywords{quantum computing, quantum algorithms}